Diffusion of innovations: Adoption strategies

-Diffusion versus adoption
+Diffusion vis-à-vis adoption

 Adoption is an individual process detailing the series of stages one undergoes from first hearing about a product to finally adopting it.
 Diffusion signifies a group phenomenon, which suggests how an innovation spreads.

 Adopter categories

 Rogers defines an adopter category as a classification of individuals within a social system on the basis of innovativeness.
 In the book Diffusion of Innovations, Rogers suggests a total of five categories of adopters in order to standardize the usage of adopter categories in diffusion research.
 The adoption of an innovation follows an S curve when plotted over a length of time.
-The categories of adopters are: innovators, early adopters, early majority, late majority and laggards In addition to the gatekeepers and opinion leaders who exist within a given community, change agents may come from outside the community.
-Change agents bring innovations to new communities– first through the gatekeepers, then through the opinion leaders, and so on through the community.
+The categories of adopters are innovators, early adopters, early majority, late majority and laggards.
+In addition to the gatekeepers and opinion leaders who exist within a given community, change agents may come from outside the community.
+Change agents bring innovations to new communities – first through the gatekeepers, then through the opinion leaders, and so on through the community.

 Failed diffusion

 Failed diffusion does not mean that the technology was adopted by no one.
 Rather, failed diffusion often refers to diffusion that does not reach or approach 100% adoption due to its own weaknesses, competition from other innovations, or simply a lack of awareness.
 From a social networks perspective, a failed diffusion might be widely adopted within certain clusters but fail to make an impact on more distantly related people.
 Networks that are over-connected might suffer from a rigidity that prevents the changes an innovation might bring, as well.

 Sometimes, some innovations also fail as a result of lack of local involvement and community participation.

-For example, Rogers discussed a situation in Peru involving the implementation of boiling drinking water to improve health and wellness levels in the village of Los Molinas.
+For example, Rogers discussed a situation in Peru involving the implementation of boiling drinking water to improve health and wellness levels in the village of Los Molinos.
 The residents had no knowledge of the link between sanitation and illness.
 The campaign worked with the villagers to try to teach them to boil water, burn their garbage, install latrines and report cases of illness to local health agencies.
-In Los Molinas, a stigma was linked to boiled water as something that only the "unwell" consumed, and thus, the idea of healthy residents boiling water prior to consumption was frowned upon.
+In Los Molinos, a stigma was linked to boiled water as something that only the "unwell" consumed, and thus, the idea of healthy residents boiling water prior to consumption was frowned upon.
 The two-year educational campaign was considered to be largely unsuccessful.
 This failure exemplified the importance of the roles of the communication channels that are involved in such a campaign for social change.
 An examination of diffusion in El Salvador determined that there can be more than one social network at play as innovations are communicated.
 One network carries information and the other carries influence.
-While people might hear of an innovation's uses, in Rogers' Los Molinas sanitation case, a network of influence and status prevented adoption.
+While people might hear of an innovation's uses, in Rogers' Los Molinos sanitation case, a network of influence and status prevented adoption.